Contact Us

 — Sulin

-Jessika Sulin Vásquez is 32 years old and a single mother of a 6-year-old boy.
+Jessika Sulin Vásquez is a single mother of 2 children.
 Sulin, as she prefers to be called, graduated from our cosmetology course in 2018.

 Sulin was 18 when she enrolled in a cosmetology school for the first time.
-Even though she finished that course, there were many gaps in her training, and she did not have the necessary skills to work in a salon.
+Although she completed the course, there were significant gaps in her training, and she lacked the necessary skills to work in a salon.
 Sulin had her son a few years later, and her life as a single mother made life even harder.
-Sulin was passionate about cosmetology and wanted to complete her training and have all the skills needed to find a job.
+Sulin was passionate about cosmetology and wanted to complete her training to acquire all the necessary skills to secure a job in the field.

 Then something extraordinary happened.
-A couple of neighbors, former students, told her about Mi Esperanza.
+A couple of neighbors and former students told her about Mi Esperanza.
 Sulin enrolled in the course and successfully finished it.
 Sulin was an excellent student.
-After completing a month´s internship at a prestigious beauty salon, The owner offered her a permanent job.
-At her new job, she learned and perfected many of the skills learned in Mi Esperanza.
+After completing a month-long internship at a prestigious beauty salon, the owner offered her a permanent job.
+At her new job, she refined and perfected many of the skills she had learned at Mi Esperanza.

 SULIN AT A GLANCE